 The variables GOVTA13, GOVTB13, and GOVTC13 are provided only to assist in editing and should not be used to make separate insurance estimates for these types of insurance categories.
+These variables are not mutually exclusive.

 Any Public Insurance in Round 3/Round 1